 The disadvantage of this strategy is obvious, it lowers after tax earnings, makes wall street unhappy, and is not going to be popular with a CEO planning to cash his out-of-the-money stock options to pay for the $10 million dollar house his trophy wife needs.
-I, as investment manager, wonder if being in the insurance business is part of the reasons that Warren Buffett picked up on the motivational problems caused by Stock option so many years ago.
+I wonder if being in the insurance business is part of the reasons that Warren Buffett picked up on the motivational problems caused by Stock option so many years ago.

 There is a point where reserves can get too high.
 The IRS will say that an insurance company is over-reserving and bring an action to collect back Taxes.
 This is usually not a problem for companies with publicly traded stock, because of the pressure on them to show the largest possible bottom line, a public company is much more likely to have the opposite problem and be under-reserved.

-However the areas where Berkshire Hathaway’s float is growing fast (asbestos liability and Terrorism coverage) are coverages that I, as investment manager, think would be very difficult to attack on the basis of over – reserving because of the open-ended nature of the exposure.
+However the areas where Berkshire Hathaway’s float is growing fast (asbestos liability and Terrorism coverage) are coverages that I think would be very difficult to attack on the basis of over – reserving because of the open-ended nature of the exposure.

-Nor would I, as investment manager, expect Warren Buffett to expose Berkshire Hathaway to an action by the IRS.
+Nor would I expect Warren Buffett to expose Berkshire Hathaway to an action by the IRS.
 It is simply not in his character profile.
 But, I suspect that Warren Buffett wants to make sure that at the end of the process, ten or fifteen years down the road when the last claim is paid on any of these policies, there will be excess reserves that will have to be added back into net income at that point.

-My, as investment manager, guess is that float at Berkshire Hathaway is a lot different than float at most insurance companies because it is my impression that Berkshire Hathaway’s lost reserve’s are higher based on relative risk exposure.
-I, as investment manager, think it is obvious that Warren Buffett has some very strong incentives to keep reported earnings down.
+My guess is that float at Berkshire Hathaway is a lot different than float at most insurance companies because it is my impression that Berkshire Hathaway’s lost reserve’s are higher based on relative risk exposure.
+I think it is obvious that Warren Buffett has some very strong incentives to keep reported earnings down.

 “We have $4.4 Billion in earned premiums, unearned premium are up $800 million while loss expenses were down.
 If we toss $1.3 billion into loss reserves we still are left with 1.2 billion after tax net.”